GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 }
 ```

 !!!
-Note:
+Note
     Except for `additionalAuthorizeParams`, all properties listed above must be included in the file for it to be validated by Passport.

 Placeholder URLs like `https://idp1.example.com` must be replaced with the URLs of actual remote IDPs.